What You Should Know About Broken Jaws

 Seeking Medical Care

-- Keeping the jaw stabilised helps prevent further injury until the emergency room can be reached.
+- Keeping the jaw stabilised helps prevent further injury until reaching the emergency room.

-- If a bandage is not available, try using a necktie, scarf, or handkerchief.
+- If a bandage is unavailable, try using a necktie, scarf, or handkerchief.

 - Place the compress lightly on the jaw.
 Excessive pressure can cause more pain and damage.